 - Can the documents be reproduced so they are acceptable in a court action?
 If so, do you need to keep the printed originals?

 - The policy needs to be written in a clear and straight forward manner so it can be easily understood and followed by all your staff.
 A system that is difficult to follow will not be successful so it is best to keep the content simple and easy to read.

 - Once the policy has been completed and approved by management, you must train your staff.
-Be sure to give them a written copy, have them read it, ask them if they understand it, ask if they have any questions and finally have them sign an acknowledgement that they have been trained on it.
+Be sure to give them a written copy, have them read it, ask them if they understand it, ask if they have any questions, and finally have them sign an acknowledgment that they have been trained on it.

 Are you in Manhattan, Brooklyn, Bronx, Staten Island, Queens, Nassau County, Suffolk County, Westchester, and New Jersey and Need Document Destruction Services?
 Call Time Shred Services, a local onsite shredding service that provides document destruction to business and residential customers.
 For more information give us a call at 855-85-SHRED (74733) or visit www.timeshred.com.